CoolProp/CoolProp/Web/coolprop/python-plotting.rst

 Python Plotting
 ===============

-The following example can be used to create a temperature-entropy (T,s) plot for propane (R290) with isolines for the vapour quality in steps of 0.2:
+The following example can be used to create a temperature-entropy (:math:`T,s`) plot for propane (R290) with isolines for the vapour quality in steps of 0.2:

 .. plot::